Herb Basics (for cooking purposes)

 Best for garnish

-- Basil, thyme, rosemary (not too much, it’s strong), dill, cilantro, chives, chervil, mint, parsley.
-NOT sage (very strong flavour – needs to be cooked/fried first).
+- Fresh cilantro, sweet basil, thyme, rosemary (not too much, it’s strong), dill, chives, chervil, mint, parsley.
+NOT sage (it has a very strong flavor and needs to be cooked/fried first).

-- Flat leaf or Italian parsley is often preferred for cooking as it’s stronger than curly parsley.
+- Flat leaf or Italian parsley is often preferred for cooking as it’s stronger than curly parsley, which has a more subtle flavor.

 - Don’t sweat this too much.
-If you’re not certain, add less, then taste and add more if needed.
+If you’re not certain, use small amounts, then taste and add more if needed.

 Substituting fresh herbs with dried herbs